A Little Princess: Musicals

 Some of these productions have made significant changes to the book, story and characters, most notably the Sickinger/Atkey version, which moves the action to Civil War-era America.

 In addition, Princesses, a 2004 musical currently in development for Broadway, features students at a boarding school presenting a production of A Little Princess.
-Music and book by Cheri Steinkellner and Bill Steinkellner; lyrics and direction by David Zippel.
+Music and book was by Cheri Steinkellner and Bill Steinkellner, and lyrics and direction by David Zippel.